evilbyt3/funkydots/README.md

 | [dawn fork](https://github.com/vlagh3/dawn)      | a gracius custom startpage                                                        |

 ### Dot-files management
 There are multiple ways to manage your dotfiles as seen in numerous articles.
-I would definitely recommend to go through these resources and find the one that suits you the best:
+I would definitely recommend going through these resources and find the one that suits you the best:
 - https://dotfiles.github.io/
 - https://hackernoon.com/learn-how-to-manage-dotfiles-b8b62c6c5491
 - https://stackoverflow.com/questions/16292409/how-to-use-github-to-manage-dotfiles